-"He was my whole world" — Port Arthur teen who died in wreck had beaten death twice before - Port Arthur News
+"He was my whole world" — Port Arthur teen who died in wreck had beaten cancer, was starting college - Port Arthur News

 Castellanos and his cousin Abygail Anaya were close and often played video games together.
 She called him a very caring and understanding person who could be very outgoing.

-Barragan remembered how much Castelanos loved his video games.
+Barragan remembered how much Castellanos loved his video games.

 “At night I’d be in bed and I’d have to close my door because I’d hear him online playing with his friends yelling and laughing,” she said.
 “I’d get so mad because I was so tired but now what I wouldn’t do to hear that again.
 That was his thing, video games with his friends and going to the movies.”